GaelanVenturi/wallpapers/README.md

 # My wallpapers

 This is a repository containing wallpapers that I have gathered over the years.
-I have a python script
+I have a python script that goes through the folder [wallpapers](/wallpapers) and makes thumbnails for each of the wallpapers in each of the folders and organizes them inside of the README.

 <!-- THUMBNAILS_START -->